The Importance of Electrolytes for Athletes

 When Should Athletes Replace Electrolytes?

-Before Workout: If athletes are a “salty sweaters” then they might consider drinking an electrolyte beverage or having a salty snack prior to a heavy workout (> 60 – 90 minutes) or one that is performed in hot temperatures.
+If athletes are “salty sweaters” then they might consider drinking an electrolyte beverage or having a salty snack prior to a heavy workout (> 60 – 90 minutes) or one that is performed in hot temperatures.

 For exercise duration under 2 hours, a beverage containing 60-120 mg sodium and 15-45 mg potassium per 8-oz serving will be effective for electrolyte replacement.
-Check the label to find desired ratio of electrolyte to carbohydrate.
+Check the label to find the desired ratio of electrolytes to carbohydrates.